ccomrade/zcu-kiv-psi-4/README.md

 ip route 0.0.0.0 0.0.0.0 192.168.123.253
 ```

-DHCP server with a pool of 20 IP addresses:
+DHCPv4 server with a pool of 20 IP addresses:

 ```
 ip dhcp excluded-address 192.168.123.1 192.168.123.10